The Readiness Crisis

 77% of Americans aged 17–24 are ineligible for military service.
 Only 1% are both eligible and inclined.
 This is not a recruiting problem — it is a civilizational health emergency.

-3.5 million skilled trades jobs sit unfilled.
-52% of bachelor’s degree graduates are underemployed. $1.77 trillion in student debt.
+A widening skilled-trades labor shortage leaves critical jobs unfilled.
+52% of bachelor’s degree graduates are underemployed a year after graduation. $1.78 trillion in student debt.
 We told a generation their work was failure.

 Five systems optimized for extraction.
 Three things removed from civic life.
 One diagnosis that connects military readiness to workforce collapse.